-The environmental document preparer should strive to follow the requirements of CEQ 40 CFR 1500.4 and §1502.1 regarding excessive paperwork and page limits.
-CEQ 40 CFR 1501.5(f) limits the pages of an EA to 75 but the EA can "incorporate by reference background data to support its concise discussion of the proposal and relevant issues" (CEQ).
-ADOT EAs may exceed these limits but environmental documents should include only enough information from the technical reports to provide a basis for how a decision was made.
-CE Checklists are also prepared with CEQ goals in mind with technical information and consultations prepared separately and residing in the project file.
+The environmental document preparer should strive to follow the requirements of 42 U.S.C.
+4336a regarding page limits.
+Environmental documents should include only enough information from the technical reports to provide a basis for how a decision was made.
+CE Checklists are also prepared with streamlining goals in mind with technical information and consultations prepared separately and residing in the project file.